WorldWideWebster/github.io/_posts/2024-01-15-Probe-into-Prototypes.md

 {% assign prototyping = site.pages | where:"url", "/Projects/iot_temp_probe/prototyping/" | first %}

 {{ prototyping.content }}
-This content can  be found at [the IoT Temp Probe Design Overview page](/Projects/iot_temp_probe/prototyping/)
+This content can  be found at [the IoT Temp Probe Prototyping page](/Projects/iot_temp_probe/prototyping/)

 # What I'm reading, watching, and listening to